 The student and parent(s)/guardian(s) and will, in most normal circumstances, be given an opportunity to respond to the complaint before a decision to suspend is made.
-Ideally this response will be made at a meeting involving the student, the student's parent(s)/guardian(s) and the Principal (or in the Principal's absence, the Deputy Principal).
+The parents/guardians of the student will be informed of the situation and may be invited to come to the school for a meeting.